 To achieve our vision we have set ourselves values as to who we want to become.
 We want to share our passion for God with everyone else and show the relevance that God has to everyday life.

-Dave is married to Helen and they have three young children.
+Dave is married to Helen and they have three children.
 He has lived in Worcester, Oxford, London and Reigate.

 Until the age of 23 Dave rarely darkened the doors of a church, but came to faith on an Alpha course in London.
 He worked for Unilever, a charity in South West London and a large London church before training for ordination.
-He loves mountain biking, building Lego with his children and sailing.
+He loves being outdoors, preferably mountain biking or sailing.

 Sarah is married to Nick and they have two teenagers, Isobel and Fergus.
 Sarah studied history at Oxford University and then worked in Westminster and in communications.
 She trained for ordination at St Mellitus College in London.
 Sarah oversees All Saints’ pastoral work, welcome and small groups.
 She loves (muddy) walks, cups of tea and detective novels.

 Graham is married to Sami and they have three children.
 He was born and brought up a bit further down the Thames in Egham, Surrey.
 It was through being invited to sing in the church choir as a boy that Graham started going to church.
 It has been the difference that he has seen God make in people’s lives and in the local community that has kept him going.
 Graham loves sport: watching football, rugby and cricket and competing in triathlons (the shorter versions!).
 Graham is a Governor at Burford School in Marlow Bottom and is enjoying being part of that community.
 He is excited at what God is doing in the Valley!